 There will be a number of labs, projects, and problem sets.
 The deadline for each will be stated clearly on the assignment, down to the minute.
 The assignment will also state the manner in which you are expected to submit or show your work.
 Late submissions will receive failing grades.
-Futhermore, failure to complete any one of the labs or projects may result in a failing grade for the course.
-These assignments are too important to the course not to be completed.
+Turn in what you have, and do so on time.